gocardless/rspec-activejob/README.md

 rspec-activejob expects the current queue adapter to expose an array of `enqueued_jobs`, like the included test adapter.
-The test adapter included in ActiveJob 4.2.0 does not fully serialize its arguments, so you will not need to use the GlobalID matcher until ActiveJob 4.2.1.
+The test adapter included in ActiveJob 4.2.0 does not fully serialize its arguments, so you will not need to use the GlobalID matcher unless you're using ActiveJob 4.2.1.
 See rails/rails#18266 for the improved test adapter.

-This gem defines two matchers:
+This gem defines three matchers:

 * `enqueue_a`: for a block or proc, expects that to enqueue an job to the ActiveJob test adapter.
 Optionally takes the job class as its argument, and can be modified with a `.with(*args)` call to expect specific arguments.